Mike-Bollinger/BathyCat-Seabed-Imager/docs/HARDWARE_SETUP.md

    - Note: Card will extend slightly from slot
    ```

-### Step 2: GPS HAT Installation
+### Step 2: USB GPS Connection

-1. **Pre-Installation Check**
+1. **Pre-Connection Check**
    ```
-   - Verify GPIO pins are straight and undamaged
+   - Verify USB GPS module is undamaged
-   - Check GPS HAT for any shipping damage
-   - Ensure antenna connector is secure
+   - Check antenna connector is secure
+   - Ensure USB cable is high-quality (data + power capable)
    ```

-2. **Installation Process**
+2. **Connection Process**
    ```
-   - Power down Raspberry Pi completely
-   - Align GPS HAT with GPIO header (pin 1 to pin 1)
-   - Press down evenly until fully seated
-   - Do not force - should slide on easily
-   - Verify no pins are bent or missed
+   - Connect USB GPS module to any available USB port on Pi
+   - No special configuration required - plug and play
+   - Module will be auto-detected as /dev/ttyUSB0 or /dev/ttyACM0
    ```

 3. **GPS Antenna Connection**
    ```
-   - Connect active GPS antenna to uFL connector
+   - Connect GPS antenna to module (if external antenna used)
-   - Ensure connector is firmly seated (you should feel/hear click)
+   - Ensure connector is firmly seated
    - Route antenna cable to prevent stress on connector
+   - Built-in ceramic antenna works for basic testing
    ```

 ### Step 3: Storage Connection